lauraspberry/python/README.md

-the one mom recommended is https://www.youtube.com/watch?v=jYvkMv7LzCw&list=RDCMUCvzlnZbePin9kH-1JCKBt8Q&index=2 1.5 recall how to make ur own webpage on safari i think i've done the localhost here: https://www.youtube.com/watch?v=BPo6BDvaAQo
+the one mom recommended is https://www.youtube.com/watch?v=jYvkMv7LzCw&list=RDCMUCvzlnZbePin9kH-1JCKBt8Q&index=2 1.5 recall how to make ur own webpage on safari i think i've done the localhost here: https://www.youtube.com/watch?v=BPo6BDvaAQo This doesn't seem to match what I had done at AIHacks :( I wonder if there is any way to retrieve the info and process I took back then.
 2. brainstorm project ideas (techwithtim had some ideas to start)
 * atari games
 * mom's idea of stocks